pattonsgirl/CEG2350/Labs/Lab12/README.md

 ## Part 2 - SFTP

-For this part, start on your local system.
+For this part, start on your local system, likely in WSL2.
-On your instance, you created a compressed set of stuff to save, but how do you get it off your instance?
-A thought is to cheat and make `git` / GitHub do it, but there are better tools.

 1. Connect to your AWS instance via `sftp`.
 2. Describe what the following options do: